-Also, most, if not all, of the wokies I’ve encountered, seem to have cell phones, and cell phones use microprocessors which rely on the mathematically logic behind the truth of 2+2=4 in order to operate.
+Also, most, if not all, of the wokies I’ve encountered, seem to have cell phones, and cell phones use microprocessors which rely on the mathematical logic behind the truth of 2+2=4 in order to operate.
 Is it moral for them to be appropriating that artifact from my culture?

 Well, that depends on how “moral” is defined.
 Morality is a body of standards or principles derived a particular definition of what is Good.
 If the definition of Good is connected with Truth, then what is moral may be quite different the if the definition is connected with Power.
 The wokies’ worldview is marxist and rooted in Power.
 For them, life is as O’Brien explained to Winston Smith: “The object of power is power.”
 Truth can be arbitrary for them.

 IIRC, O’Brien was also a proponent of 2+2 being 5 or 3 or whatever it needed to be.

 I don’t think that I would like to live in a world in which most of the power was in the hands of the wokies.
 Therefore, I propose this strategy—Don’t let the wokie win.

 Sarah Hoyt has a thoughtful piece over at PJ Media explaining why she expects the current playacting at revolution by the Left to fail.
 She argues the false premises of the marxist philosophical worldview of the Left has so distorted their perceptions of Reality that they can’t understand why their efforts to bring about Utopia keep failing.
 In frustration the Left is throwing a tantrum because things aren’t “fair.”